rvesse/sparql-query-bm/cmd/README.md

 used to pass custom options to the JVM.

-The \*nix scripts will automatically attempt to locate the JAR file relative to where they are run, the Windows scripts currently do not have this behaviour.
+The \*nix scripts will automatically attempt to locate the JAR file relative to where they are run and will respect the `CLASSPATH` environment variable if present.
+Note that the Windows scripts currently does not have the former behaviour but it will honour the `CLASSPATH` environment variable.

 ## Benchmarking